usethis::create_package("path/to/mypackage")32 Building packages

 RoxygenNote: 7.3.1

 NAMESPACE controls what is visible to users (exports) and what you borrow from other packages (imports).
 Never edit it by hand; let roxygen2 generate it.
-Two hooks let you run code when the package loads: .onLoad() runs when the namespace is loaded (even by :: access), and .onAttach() runs when the package is attached with library().
-Use .onLoad() for setup that must happen before any function is called (registering S3 methods, setting default options, initializing connections).
-Use .onAttach() only for startup messages.
+Two hooks let you run code when the package loads: .onLoad() fires when the namespace is loaded (even by :: access), while .onAttach() fires only when someone calls library().
+Use .onLoad() for setup that must happen before any function runs (registering S3 methods, setting default options, initializing connections) and .onAttach() only for startup messages.
 Both go in R/zzz.R by convention.
 For full details, see R Packages (2e), chapter 10.

-The namespace is an environment (the concept from Section 7.4).
-NAMESPACE defines what names are visible in that environment.
-When you call dplyr::filter(), R looks in dplyr’s namespace environment.
-When you call just filter(), R searches the environment chain, and which filter it finds depends on what is attached.
-In lambda calculus terms, a package namespace is a closure at the module level: functions inside can reference each other (they share the namespace environment), but the outside world only sees what is explicitly exported.
-The NAMESPACE file draws the same boundary that a lambda abstraction draws between bound and free variables.
-ML’s module system (1980s), Haskell’s module system, and OCaml’s functors all solve the same problem: controlling what names are visible and preventing conflicts.
-R’s approach is simpler but the underlying idea is the same.
+The namespace is an environment (the concept from Section 7.4), and NAMESPACE defines what names are visible in that environment.
+When you call dplyr::filter(), R looks in dplyr’s namespace environment; when you call just filter(), R searches the environment chain, and which filter it finds depends on what is attached.
+In lambda calculus terms, a package namespace is a closure at the module level: functions inside can reference each other because they share the namespace environment, but the outside world only sees what is explicitly exported.
+The NAMESPACE file marks the same boundary that a lambda abstraction marks between bound and free variables.

 32.3 Creating a package